BOSTON WOMEN'S FLAG FOOTBALL LEAGUE

 PENALTY: Game will be forfeited immediately.
 If opposing team was winning game, score stands.
 Otherwise score will be 18 - 0 against team with less than 8 players.

 There are two 25-minute halves.
-For the first 23 minutes of each half, clock will run continuously with the exception of called time outs, change of possession (until chains are set) and injuries until the final 2 minutes of each half.
-Half-time is 10 minutes.
+For the first 23 minutes of each half, clock will run continuously with the exception of called time outs, change of possession (until chains are set), after each scoring play until the following kick-off, and injuries until the final 2 minutes of each half.

 Official will announce that there are two minutes left in each half.
 A time out is awarded which does not use one of either team's remaining time outs.
 Clock will stop for incomplete passes, out of bounds, first downs, change of possessions and scores.